Offbeat Interview Series with Chris

 What brought you to Canyons?
 Luck and timing, the two key components to many things in life.
 I worked one season for a company that had the same Middle Fork launch dates as Canyons.
 Whenever Canyons would pass us, I was jealous of their kayak guide and a number of small crafts in the water.
 In addition, everyone was so nice and always looked like they were having a great time.
 The company I used to work for changed ownership after my first season, so my fiancé and I applied to work for Greg.

 How many years have you worked here?
-This will be my second season working for Canyons.
+This will be my fourth season working for Canyons.

 What is your favorite thing about Canyons?
 The family atmosphere.